 Membership will enable you to develop your knowledge and understanding, maintain vital professional standards and help you to stay up-to-date through our professional networks, sector-specific information, professional qualifications and Continuing Professional Development (CPD) opportunities.

-CIOL membership is a mark of quality assurance: a respected third-party endorsement.
+CIOL membership is a mark of quality: a respected third-party endorsement.
 It confirms to clients, employers and peers that you meet the highest professional standards for good practice in the use of your language skills.

-Our pre-professional, affiliate grades are for linguists studying either an academic, vocational or professional language qualification and for linguists who are just starting their career; or for more expereinced linguists who use their languages as part of the their work but not its sole or primary focus.
+Our affiliate grades are for linguists studying either an academic, vocational or professional language qualification who are just starting their career; or for more expereinced linguists who use their languages as part of the their work but not its sole or primary focus.

-This grade of membership is for qualified linguists who do not yet have the work experience to be admitted as an Associate member.
-It is also intended to cater for linguists who use their foreign language skills as part of their role e.g. the bilingual administrator but who may not have a formal qualification in their non-native language.
-Membership is for 12 months, from 1 September to 31 August.
-For full information, see the link to Admissions criteria on the right-hand column under Quick links.
+This grade of membership is for linguists who either do not yet have the qualifications or specific work experience to be admitted as an Associate member or for linguists who use their language skills as part of their role but not its sole focus or are bilingual but may not have full formal qualification in their languages.

 Achieving professional membership demonstrates that you have met the rigorous requirements and standards for good practice in the professional use of your language skills.
 Membership is open to anyone who uses their foreign language skills in the course of their work.
 There are three grades of professional membership: Associate (ACIL), full Member (MCIL) and Fellow (FCIL), plus chartership: